Parent and Guardian Guidance

 Watch a brief video on how clinical research has made a difference in the lives of people with CF.

-We know that a positive CF diagnosis can be scary, but take action by getting involved in your local CF Foundation chapter.
+We know that a positive CF diagnosis can be scary, but you can take action by getting involved in your local CF Foundation chapter.

 Your Care Team